The Missing (2003 film): Plot

-Together the two families find and free the women captives.
+Together the two families find and free the female captives.
 Lilly accidentally alerts the bandits, resulting in the death of Kayitah.
 The survivors steal El Brujo's horses and flee to the mountains.
-The Mexican gang arrives to buy the women, and the kidnappers murder them and steal their horses to chase the fleeing women.
+The Mexican slave traders arrive to buy the women, but the kidnappers murder them and steal their horses to chase the fleeing women.
 Jones leads the group to a bluff he knows, with a strong defensive position.
 The kidnappers can only attack up a steep, narrow path.
 During a standoff, Jones tries to explain to Maggie why he abandoned the family, saying that Chaa-duu-ba-its-iidan means "shit for luck".
 Maggie says she does not forgive him.

 The group fights off an attack by the remaining kidnappers.
 Jones and Maggie hold off the attackers, but El Brujo stealthily climbs up the side of the cliff and injures Honesco, while his followers use fire arrows to spread panic in the camp.
 Maggie heads into the camp to fight El Brujo, but he ambushes her.
-Jones lights bushes on fire to slow down the attackers, and confronts El Brujo, who had kidnapped his granddaughter.
+Jones lights bushes on fire to slow down the attackers, and confronts El Brujo, in revenge for kidnapping his granddaughter.
 Despite being stabbed, El Brujo gains the upper hand and tries to kill Maggie.
 Jones intervenes, and he and El Brujo fall off a cliff to their deaths.
 Maggie shoots at the last remaining kidnappers to scare them off.

 Maggie returns home with her father's body, her daughters, Honesco, and the other kidnapped girls.

 Cast

+Production

+In September 2002, it was reported that after Ron Howard departed The Alamo he was in negotiations with Revolution Studios to direct an adaptation of The Last Ride, an adaptation of the novel of the same name by Thomas Eidson written by Ken Kaufman.
+The following month, Tommy Lee Jones and Cate Blanchett had been cast in the film.
+By January 2003, Evan Rachel Wood had been cast in the film which had since been retitled The Missing with plans for production to commence in New Mexico in March.
+By March, Aaron Eckhart, Val Kilmer, and Eric Schweig had been cast in roles in the film.